 Vapor Chamber vs Heat Pipe

-Vapor chambers have some performance and design advantages compared to heat pipes.
+Vapor chambers differ from heat pipes in several ways.
 First, they are more isothermal than either solid metal or heat pipe based solutions.
 This allows a more uniform temperature across the die face (reduced hot spots) as well a more uniform temperature across the entire face of the vapor chamber (lower delta-T).

 Second, heat sinks using a vapor chamber allow direct contact between the heat source and the device, reducing interface thermal resistance.
 Heat pipe solutions usually require an additional base plate and TIM layer.

 Third, height constrained thermal solutions often benefit from vapor chambers because they a) make for a thinner base to which the fin stack is attached and/or b) allow for more fin area as heat pipes typically go through the center of the fin stack.